bitemyapp/clojure-template-benchmarks/README.md

 ## Conclusions

-str is really fast and a huge waste of programmer time.
++ str is really fast and a huge waste of programmer time.
++ clabango from filesystem templates or string literals are equivalent
++ clabango and hiccup are equivalent in performance

 Copyright © 2013 bitemyapp